kr55/ssiscataloger/faq.md

 **Does this tool comes with a refund policy?**

 SSIS Catalog Migration Wizard migrates SSIS Catalog from one server to another in just a few clicks.
 If it does not work for you and you wish to get a refund, you can claim it within three days of the purchase.
 Check out our [refund policy](https://azureops.org/refund_returns/) for more details.

+**Is there a limited feature free trial available?**

+SSIS Catalog Migration Wizard has a limited feature trial version.
+The LFT version can migrate the first three SSIS projects (.ispac files) from the source to target SSISDB without environment variable configurations.
+If you want to try this before purchasing the full version, email support@azureops.org or chat with our support from the product page.